-EV Adoption will update our Federal EV tax credit phase out tracker each month, so check back on a regular basis.
+EV Adoption will update our Federal EV tax credit phase-out tracker each month, so check back on a regular basis.
 In our table, we’ve calculated an estimated maximum number of quarters to reach 200,000 units for each automaker based on their current monthly EV sales run rate.
+(Note: Tesla does not break out sales by geographic market, so these numbers are estimates from InsideEVs.)
 These run rates will begin to change significantly in the next few years as brands such as Audi, BMW, Daimler (Mercedes-Benz), Porsche, Volvo and Volkswagen launch new EVs.

 Countdown to 200,000 US EV Sales By Automaker – Starting the Federal EV Tax Credit Phase Out